Kinvey/kinvey-cli/README.md

     * `--env <environment>`

       Specifies a Kinvey app environment by ID or name.
 Requires `--app`.

+    * `--no-prompt`

+            Do not ask for confirmation.

 * `flex init`

    Configures Kinvey CLI to work with a specific Flex Service through prompts.
 This command is designed to be executed in a Node.js project directory where it creates a `.kinvey` configuration file.
 Information within the file is saved per profile.
 Each successive execution in the same directory overwrites the respective profile section in the configuration file.
 This command requires that either an active profile is set or a profile is specified using the `--profile` option.
 Profile data options such as `--email`, `--password`, and `--instanceId` are ignored if specified.

+* `flex create <name>`

+    Creates an internal flex service.
+Application or organization must be specified using the `--app` or `--org` option.

+    * `--app <application>`

+          Specifies a Kinvey app by ID or name.

+    * `--org <organization>`

+          Specifies a Kinvey org by ID or name.

+    * `--secret <secret>`

+          Specifies shared secret.
+If option is not provided, secret will be auto generated.

-* `flex deploy`
+* `flex deploy [serviceId]`

    Deploys the current project to the Kinvey FlexService Runtime.
-To use a different service than the one initiated last, specify its service ID.
+To use a different service than the one initiated last, specify its service ID as positional argument.

-   * `--serviceId <Flex Service ID>`

-      Specifies a Flex Service by its ID.

 * `flex job [id]`

    Shows the job status of a deploy/recycle command.
 If you don't specify an `id`, the command returns the status of the most recent `flex deploy` or `flex recycle` command.

-* `flex status`
+* `flex status [serviceId]`

    Displays the health of the current (the one you initiated last) Flex Service.
-To get the status of a different service, specify its service ID using the `--serviceId` option.
-In addition to the global options, this command supports the following options:
+To get the status of a different service, specify its service ID using the `serviceId` positional argument.

-   * `--serviceId <Flex Service ID>`

-      Specifies a Flex Service by its ID.

 * `flex list`